LajosPolya/aws-cdk-templates/README.md

 ## A note on Windows

+### Git Bash

 If using Windows it is reccomended to run `cdk` commands using the Git Bash command line, Git Bash should be included with Git.
 Since Git Bash doesn't support TTY all `cdk` commands must be prefixed with `winpty`, for example, instead of executing `cdk deploy`, execute `winpty cdk deploy`.

+### 7 Zip

+The Lambda handlers' build process needs a compression library to zip the distribution files but since Windows doesn't ship with a command line compression library, [7 Zip](https://www.7-zip.org/) must be installed to compress the distribution files.